Writing and debugging Perl One-liners

 That didn't work.
 Perl is complaining that it can't find WWW::curlmyip.
 To fix this, I can include

-directory that contains the module using -I
+the distribution lib directory that contains the module using -I:

 $ perl -Ilib -MWWW::curlmyip -E 'say get_ip'